Rural Studio: Safe House Black History Museum

-The studio renovated, restored, and made an addition to the Safe House Black History Museum in Greensboro, Alabama, in the late 2010s.
+In the late 2010s, the studio renovated, restored, and made an addition to the Safe House Black History Museum in Greensboro, Alabama.
 The redesign was awarded third place in American Architect's Building of the Year competition.

 $20K House

 The $20K House is an ongoing research project at the Rural Studio that seeks to address the pressing need for decent and affordable housing in Hale County, Alabama.
-Nearly 30% of the people in Hale County live in poverty.
-Due to the lack of conventional credit for people with their level of income, and insufficient knowledge about alternative sources of funding, mobile homes offer the only chance for home ownership for many.
-Unlike a house, which is an asset for its owner, trailers deteriorate very quickly and depreciate over time.
-Mobile homes are also correlated with higher cancer rates due to the use of formaldehyde in their construction.
+When the project initiated in 2005, nearly 30% of the people in Hale County were living in poverty.
+Due to the lack of conventional credit for people with their level of income and insufficient knowledge about alternative sources of funding, mobile homes offer the only chance for home ownership for many.
+However, trailers deteriorate very quickly and depreciate over time, making them not ideal for long-term living.

-The $20k House project is intended to design a model home that could be reproduced on a large scale, and thereby become a viable alternative to a mobile home.
-The challenge is to build a house for $20,000, ten to twelve thousand of which will go towards materials and the remainder to contracted labor.
+The $20k House project is intended to design a model home that could be reproduced on a large scale and thereby become a viable alternative to a mobile home.
+The challenge is for the students to design a house with a budget of $20,000.
+The basis is that about $10,000-12,000 will go towards materials and the remainder will go to contracted labor.
 Once a truly successful model has been designed, the aim is to sell the houses in conjunction with the "502 Direct Loan" provided by the Rural Housing Service.
 The project began in 2005, and there have been at least 16 iterations of the house.